 Privacy & Security

-U.S. law has long required you to declare the value of cash or other monetary instruments you carry across a U.S. border if the value exceeds $10,000.
+US law has long required you to declare the value of cash or other monetary instruments you carry across a US border if the value exceeds $10,000.
 FinCEN Form 105 is used for this purpose.
-While there's the possibility of a five-year prison sentence for failing to comply with the law, along with forfeiture of the "monetary instruments," enforcement of these requirements is inconsistent.

-Entering the United States, you must complete Customs Form 6059B, which explicitly asks if you are carrying more than $10,000 in cash or monetary instruments.
-Leaving the United States, I've only seen one or two warnings red-flagging this requirement.
+When entering the United States, you must complete Customs Form 6059B, which explicitly asks if you are carrying more than $10,000 in cash or monetary instruments.
+Leaving the United States, I’ve only seen one or two warnings red-flagging this requirement.

-However, one time several years ago, I was boarding a flight in Baltimore bound for Paris.
-On the jet way, several men in poorly fitting suits confronted me.
+But one time several years ago, I was boarding a flight in Baltimore bound for Paris.
+On the jet way, several men in suits confronted me.
 They identified themselves as Treasury agents and asked me how much cash I was transporting.
-I told them I wasn't sure but that it was less than $200.
+I told them I wasn’t sure but that it was less than $200.
 They insisted on rifling through my carry-on, presumably to search for undeclared cash, and going through my wallet.
 After a relatively brief interlude, they allowed me to board my flight.

-To enforce the new rules to declare TPADs, the Department of Homeland Security is developing high-tech card readers to deploy at U.S. ports of entry.
+To enforce the new rules to declare tangible prepaid access devices (TPADs), the Department of Homeland Security is developing high-tech card readers to deploy at US ports of entry.
 The readers will identify whether the cards in your wallet are credit cards, debit cards, or TPADs.
-Only the value stored on a TPAD need be declared, assuming the total value of monetary instruments carried across the U.S. border exceeds $10,000.
+Only the value stored on a TPAD need be declared, assuming the total value of monetary instruments carried across the US border exceeds $10,000.

 As is usual in efforts of this type, FinCEN’s efforts to expand the definition of cash will only inconvenience law-abiding travelers.
 A real criminal–or anyone seeking financial privacy–will use the “brainwallet” concept to silently move value across increasingly irrelevant national frontiers.
 (A brainwallet requires that you memorize a unique passphrase to gain access to an online store of value, such as Bitcoin.)
 Indeed, The Department of Homeland Security has proposed to FinCEN that: